Arts et Métiers station: History

-It opened on 19 October 1904 as part of the first section of Line 3 opened between Père Lachaise and Villiers.
-The Line 11 platforms opened as part of the original section of the line from Châtelet to Porte des Lilas on 28 April 1935.
+The station opened on 19 October 1904 as part of the first section of the 3 line that then operated between Père Lachaise and Villiers.
+The platforms on the 11 line opened as part of the original section of that line from Châtelet to Porte des Lilas on 28 April 1935.

-It owes its name to its proximity to the Conservatoire national des arts et métiers, within which is housed the Musée des Arts et Métiers and is served by the station.
-The establishment was founded on a proposal by Father Henri Grégoire to the National Convention in 1794 and installed in the buildings of the former Royal Priory Saint-Martin-des-Champs.
+It takes its name from the nearby Conservatoire national des arts et métiers, including the Musée des Arts et Métiers, both of which it serves.

-The corridors as well as the platforms of the two lines were modernised after 1988, with those of line 3 being applied the decorative Ouï-dire style, in this case green in colour, while on line 11, to mark the bicentenary of the Conservatoire National des Arts et Métiers in October 1994, the platforms was redesigned by Belgian comics artist François Schuiten in a steampunk style reminiscent of the science fiction works of Jules Verne.
+The corridors as well as the two lines’ platforms were modernized after 1988, with those of the 3 line being done in the Ouï-dire decorative style, in this case in green.
+The renovation for the 11-line platforms, designed by Belgian comics artist François Schuiten, marks the October 1994 bicentenary of the conservatoire in a steampunk style reminiscent of the science fiction works of Jules Verne.

-In 2018, 4,235,686 travellers entered this station which placed it at 119th position of metro stations for its usage.
+In 2018, the station was entered by 4,235,686 travellers, which put it in 119th place among metro stations by usage.